Need Help? Give us a call.

 Bitcoin is a strange concept to wrap your head around—unless you understand blockchain, that is.

 Created in 2009, bitcoin is an all-digital “cryptocurrency” that doesn’t pay attention to banks, governments, or international borders.
-There’s a cap of 21 million bitcoins—so inflation is not possible—and the current bitcoin market is valued at $12 billion, with each bitcoin clocking in at around $800 right now.
+There’s a cap of 21 million bitcoins—so inflation is not possible—and the current bitcoin market is valued at $298 million, with each bitcoin clocking in at around $3,516 right now.

 By using blockchain technology, the inventor(s) of bitcoin (a mysterious person or group known only as Satoshi Nakamoto) gave their currency the ability to exist without some sort regulatory oversight.